Soviet space program: Lunar missions

 In 1969, Luna 15 was an intended lunar sample return mission, however resulted in a crash landing.
 In 1970 however Luna 16 became the first robotic probe to land on the Moon and return a surface sample, having drilled 35 cm into the surface, to Earth and represented the first lunar sample return mission by the Soviet Union and the third overall, having followed the Apollo 11 and Apollo 12 crewed missions.

-Luna 17, Luna 21 and Luna 24 delivered rovers onto the surface of the moon.
-Luna 20 was another successful sample return mission.
+Luna 17, and Luna 21 delivered rovers onto the surface of the Moon.
+Luna 20 and Luna 24 were other successful sample return missions.
 Luna 18 and Luna 23 resulted in crash landings.

-In total there were 24 missions in the Luna Programme, 15 were considered to be successful, including 4 hard landings and 3 soft landings, 6 orbits, and 2 flybys.
-The programme was continued after the collapse of the Soviet union, when the Russian federation space agency launched Luna 25 in 2023.
+In total there were 24 missions in the Luna Programme, 15 were considered to be successful, including four hard landings and three soft landings, six orbits, and two flybys.
+The programme was continued after the collapse of the Soviet Union, when the Russian federation space agency launched Luna 25 in 2023.